PinataCloud/Pinata-SDK/README.md

 }
 ```

-Questions?
+## Questions?
 Issues?
 Suggestions?
 Feel free to file a github issue or email us at team@pinata.cloud

-We'd love to hear from you
+We'd love to hear from you!